prasannax1/starships/README.md

 The large aft cargo bay of the *Raven* is large enough to hold small to medium shuttles and frequently carries 1 *Bumblebee* class shuttle.

-### Deployment

-The *Raven* is used by the *Exodus* like any other ship would use runabouts - stand alone missions, long missions, missions spanning multiple sites, etc. The *Exodus* maintains 16 *Raven* vessels, 2 in each science sections.

 ## Vulture Class